 Comparing DaaS Desktop as a Service vs Virtual Desktop Infrastructure (VDI)

-Desktop-as-a-Service (DaaS) is referred to a type of virtual desktop which has been setup to be hosted in the cloud.
-With the DaaS system, organizations will be able to quickly and efficiently launch their desktops and applications as a cloud service to virtually any device no matter where it may be.
+Let’s get to know about DaaS and VDI.
+Desktop-as-a-Service (DaaS) is a type of virtual desktop that has been set up to be hosted in the cloud.
+With the DaaS system, organizations will be able to quickly and efficiently launch virtual desktops and applications as a cloud service to virtually any device no matter where it may be.
 The DaaS system has a significant advantage over PCs or VDIs (Virtual Desktop Infrastructure) because DaaS delivers users with a complete virtual desktop accessible in the cloud.

 Better known by its VDI acronym, the Virtual Desktop Infrastructure is the process of running a user desktop inside a virtual machine.
 That machine would live on a server that is based in the datacentre.
 What makes VDI a powerful form of desktop virtualization is because it enables the user to fully personalized the desktops, and this can be done for each individual user while still maintaining the security and simplicity of the centralized management.